 The main social difference is the isolation.
 The next level, unprecedented cancellations, closures and potential mass quarantine like Italy is currently experiencing.

-If Toronto goes under complete lockdown then obviously real estate sales will come to a screeching halt.
-Urban real estate prices will not be affected.
+If Toronto goes under complete lockdown then obviously real estate market sales will come to a screeching halt.
+Urban real estate market prices will not be affected.

 What I want to help you understand with the timeline above is that Toronto has historically experienced strong consumer sentiment even when faced with unique challenges.